Yeast Infection During Pregnancy

 - When your body is rested, it has an easier time fighting infections, so get plenty of rest during your pregnancy.

-Do not wait to contact your doctor or midwife if you have symptoms of a yeast infection.
-These symptoms are similar to other types of infections and conditions that may not be as easily treated.
-If you begin treatment and do not see an improvement within 3 days, contact your doctor again to reschedule an appointment.
+Do not wait to contact your doctor if you have symptoms of a yeast infection.
+These symptoms are similar to other types of infections and conditions that may not be as easily treated and can lead to problems in a pregnancy.
+If you begin treatment and do not see an improvement within three days, contact your doctor again to reschedule an appointment.

 Talking to Your Health Care Provider